vishnu-k1/netcool-NodeRed-Dashboard/README.md

 # netcool-NodeRed-Dashboard

-This solution provides a jazzy real-time dashboard to the user community for understanding alert trending pattern in detail, health widgets at this monitoring dashboard will provide a over all health status and insight of alert catogries which contibuted more.
+This solution provides a jazzy real-time dashboard to the user community for understanding alert trending pattern in detail, health widgets at this monitoring dashboard will provide an overall health status and insight of alert categories which contributed more.

-Key at dashbaord
+Key at dashboard
-- Gauges for alert catogories
+- Gauges for alert categories
-- Aggregate the top contibuted alerts
+- Aggregate the top contributed alerts
-- Realtime graph of alarm count along with timeline
+- Real-time graph of alarm count along with timeline

-Alert normalization used is as mentioned below, before implementing please ensure whether this normalization is aplicable for target envionment.
+Alert normalization used is as mentioned below, before implementing please ensure whether this normalization is applicable for target environment.
 If not do replace at flow file with respective field before importing to node-red.

 Node         - Server/Device name must be present